+This course covers legal relationships of physicians and patients, contractual agreements, professional liability, malpractice, medical practice acts, informed consent, and bioethical issues.
 Emphasis is placed on legal terms, professional attitudes, and the principles and basic concepts of ethics and laws involved in providing medical services.
 Upon completion, students should be able to meet the legal and ethical responsibilities of a multi-skilled health professional.

-This course introduces prefixes, suffixes, and word roots used in the language of medicine.
-Topics include medical vocabulary and the terms that relate to the anatomy, physiology, pathological conditions, and treatment of selected systems.
-Upon completion, students should be able to pronounce, spell, and define medical terms as related to selected body systems and their pathological disorders.

-MED 122 Medical Terminology II 3 0 0 0 3

-Prerequisites: State, MED 121
+MED 121 Medical Terminology I This course introduces prefixes, suffixes, and v Topics include medical vocabulary and the term pathological conditions, and treatment of select able to pronounce, spell, and define medical tem pathological disorders. ns that r ted syste elate to the ems.
+Upon anatomy, j physiology , students should be MED 122 Medical Terminology II 3 0 0 0 3 Prerequisites: State, MED 121 This course is the second in a series of medical

-MED 121 Medical Terminology I